webtactics/gloucesterthunderboltsswimmingclub/pages/about.md

-## Gloucester Thunderbolts Swimming Club is a small community club providing opportunities for swimmers of all levels to improve their swimming and achieve personal goals.
+## Gloucester Thunderbolts Swimming Club (GTSC) is a small community club providing opportunities for swimmers of all levels to improve their swimming and achieve personal goals.

 We are a family oriented club offering a friendly and relaxed environment for all swimmers, both young and old.
 Racing is against swimmers of similar ability, not age, and the focus is on improving your own best time.

-Gloucester Thunderbolts Swimming Club runs from mid Oct until March on Thursday evenings at 6.00pm at the Gloucester Pool Complex.
+Gloucester Thunderbolts Swimming Club runs from mid Oct till early April on Thursday evenings at 6.00pm at the Gloucester Pool Complex.

 All ages and abilities are welcome.